Guillermo Irizarry: Early life

 Guillermo Irizarry Rubio was born in Mayagüez, Puerto Rico on April 12, 1916.
 The sixth child of a printer, he started working early in his father's business.
-He graduated magna cum laude from the University of Puerto Rico at Mayaguez in May, 1939 with a degree in Agronomy.
+He graduated magna cum laude from the University of Puerto Rico at Mayaguez in May, 1939 with a degree in agronomy.
 At the time Puerto Rico was still undergoing significant economic hardship, the result of Hurricane San Felipe in 1928.
 In June 1939, at the request of Carlos Esteva, then Director of the Tobacco Institute, he had his first official job at an experimental station that had been recently established in Puerto Rico.
 Employment opportunities were still difficult, but some jobs were by then being created on the island as a result of Luis Muñoz Marín's initiative for Puerto Rico, which joined in the type of social programs that President Franklin D. Roosevelt had implemented in the United States.

 Military service and education

 Guillermo Irizarry served in the United States Army during World War II, Irizarry had a 1A classification, which meant under the military categories, that he could be called for active military service immediately.
 By 1943, Irizarry had officially joined the United States military where he continued serving until July, 1946.
 Served as Technician fifth grade.
-After his military service Irizarry offered guidance in the Veterans Administration, but a fortunate meeting with the then Secretary of Business and Agriculture, Ramón Colón Torres, leads to him completing a Masters in Business Administration from the University of Louisiana in 1950 and rejoining the Agriculture Department of Puerto Rico that same year.
+After his military service Irizarry offered guidance in the Veterans Administration, but a fortunate meeting with the then Secretary of Business and Agriculture, Ramón Colón Torres, leads to him completing a master's degree in Business Administration from the University of Louisiana in 1950 and rejoining the Agriculture Department of Puerto Rico that same year.
 On behalf of the Puerto Rico Industrial Development Company, he participated in the process that lead Harold Toppel and brother George Toppel to establish the first supermarket in Puerto Rico, Pueblo.